 Day Traders Should Use Patience to Improve Performance

 Every strategy should tell you where and when to get into a trade, but you need to wait for that moment of truth to arrive.
-The trader in this example not only lost on a trade they jumped into prematurely but then missed the real entry point...the entry point they would've traded had they been a bit more patient.
+The trader in this example not only lost on a trade they jumped into prematurely, but they also missed the real entry point by being impatient.

 Impatience Throws off Your Timing

 Losing money because you bought right before a price drop and then sold before a price rise because you were frustrated or disheartened is a terrible feeling.
 When this situation occurs, traders often think their timing is off, or they're out of sync with the market.
 While that may be true, a better way to look at it is a lack of patience.
 Impatient trades lead to unnecessary losses, additional stress, and wasted emotional energy.
 These factors then cause you to miss valid signals that often occur soon after you get out of a losing trade.
 If your expectations on price direction are often correct, but you're not usually in a trade when the price moves in that expected direction, your patience is likely off.

 Most traders have a strategy they follow that tells them when and where to get into a trade.
 That strategy, if traded correctly, should yield a profit; otherwise, there's no point in using it.
 It sounds simple, but traders face a problem: When watching a fast-moving chart in real-time, the mind gets tricked into thinking you should get into a trade before the trade setup has fully formed.
 You don't want to miss a trade, so you get in a bit early and usually end up with a loss.